lubna-edrees/Activity-log/README.md

 ## commands

 - `npm link`: install the cli that you are working on it globally on your machine.

+## Git

+- list all branches :

+    ```js
+      git branch -a  // list local and remote branches
+      git branch -r  // list remote branches only
+      git show-branch // list branches and their last commit

+    ```

 ## APIs